ChampionLab/substitutionannotation/README.md

 -Line 36 The csv with the mass offset of other post translational modifications, 'dangermods.csv'. dfdm=pd.read_csv(r'your/download/path/substitutionannotation/dangermods.csv',index_col=0)

 Save the file, then run the script either from an IDE or in the terminal with 'python run your/download/path/substitutionannotation/MSFraggerFindSubs.py'.
 The results will be output to a FindSubsOutput folder within your MSFragger search result folder.
+This should take ~15 minutes with the tutorial data, depending on the speed of your computer.

 To run FindSSP.py, you will likewise need to open and edit the hardcoded paths: